DilanGoodwin/LearningCoding/Scala/UniversityWork/week02/src/README.md

   }
 }
 ```
-### 3.2
-Change the program so that the result is stored within a third variable before being printed to terminal.
+Once you have done that change the program so that the result is stored within a third variable & then printed to the terminal.

 ## 4. Using the Interpreter
-Open a Scala interpreter by opening a terminal & typing in scala.
-Then type in the following values:
+Open a Scala interpreter by opening a terminal window & typing in Scala.
+Once the interpreter has started type in the following values one at a time:
 ```
 5
 -5